BechirAhmed/DigiDev/readme.md

 ## About DigiDev

 DigiDev is a Blog created to teach development for FREE, It's an advenced and full CMS Blog, I have published the code for those who want to learn how Laravel Framework works.
 And soon when the blog go up i'll add a full video tutorial.
 The project using -almost- all fonctionality that Laravel gives.
-The code is not to selling, All users have the right to use the code and modify what they want.
+The code is not for selling, All users have the right to use the code and modify what they want.

 **Main Features:**
 - Blog posts